-- What is the color they have picked for baby's room?
+- What is the color they picked for the baby's room?

 - What did mom crave during the pregnancy?

-- What was the first thing dad did when he found out they were expecting?
+- What was the first thing the couple did when they found out they were expecting?

-- What's the first thing mom bought for the baby?
+- What was the first item the couple bought for the baby?

-- How many kids does the couple plan to have?
+- How many kids does the couple want to have?

-- How much did mom weigh when she was born?
+- How much did each parent weigh when they were born?

 - Who is more likely to get up in the middle of the night with the baby?

 - Who will be more nervous when labor starts?